Logo The Home Business Alliance

 I have had several articles published in national and local magazines and newspapers.
 I wrote an English grammar course for a London correspondence school for journalists; and a manual for entrepreneurs with information on money-making, copy-writing, mail order, sales letters, news releases, etc.

 My hope on retirement had been to be a writer, but this has not yet been realised in the way I had always envisaged as I toiled at the chalkface.
 However, as long as I can tap my computer keys for some time each day, I am happy.
-A year or two ago, I did succeed in completing a handbook for study and reference on the English language, English for Elephants.
+A year or two ago, I did succeed in completing a handbook for study and reference on the English language, English Essentials Explained.
 I trust that eventually this fresh, pragmatic and often humorous approach to grammar, spelling, punctuation and style will find its niche on the shelves.
 Heaven knows, it's needed!
 Contact me if you can give me advice on this or are interested in looking at it.

 If you prefer to present your documents without any annoying 'give-yourself-away' errors, I can help.